 Contact Joe with any question regarding drinking water.
 Joe Anstine joined the MRWA Staff in December 2002.
 Prior to joining MRWA Joe was the Superintendent for the City of Leeton where he attended the daily operations of the water and wastewater systems.
 Joe holds a Class A water certification, a Class D wastewater certification, and a DS III distribution certificate.
 Joe was Chief Operator for the City of Leeton in 1997 when the system received Water System of the Year from MRWA.
 In 2000, Joe was named Wastewater Operator of the Year by MRWA and in 2001 Joe was named Water Operator of the Year for the Northwest section of the Missouri Water and Wastewater Conference.

 Contact Brad with any question regarding drinking water.
 Brad Rayburn, MRWA’s Special Projects Circuit Rider, joined the staff of MRWA in October, 2009.
 Prior to his employment, Brad served as Water Superintendent with Wayne and Butler County PWSD #4 for 5 years.
 Brad also worked for the City of Gideon and Butler County PWSD #3.
 In 2009, Brad was named the Young Water Professional of the Year by the Missouri Water and Waste Conference.
 Brad has a BA in Organizational management from Hannibal LaGrange College and an Associates of Arts degree from Three Rivers Community College.
 Brad holds a Class “C” water treament and DS-III water distribution certifications.

-Jim is certified with the Energy Audit Institute, feel free to call with any question involving energy conservation measures for your system.
+Feel free to call Jim on management issues with your system or your interest in the MRWA Apprenticeship Program.
+Jim is also certified with the Energy Audit Institute, feel free to call with any question involving energy conservation measures for your system.